Simpler payments for modern service businesses

 Not all payment solutions are built for MSPs.
 The right platform should solve both operational and financial challenges without adding complexity.

-Second, it must address late payments directly.
+Direct impact on late payments.
 Features like automated reminders, flexible payment options, and client-friendly payment portals help accelerate collections.

-Third, integration depth is critical.
-Your solution should connect seamlessly with ConnectWise, QuickBooks, and Xero.
+Deep integration.
+Your solution should connect seamlessly with ConnectWise, QuickBooks, and Xero, not through workarounds, but natively.

-Finally, consider industry realities.
-According to Datto and Kaseya (2024), over 60 percent of MSPs cite cash flow management as a top operational challenge, with late client payments identified as the primary cause.
+Industry-specific design.
+According to Datto and Kaseya (2024), over 60% of MSPs cite cash flow management as a top operational challenge, with late client payments identified as the primary cause.
+Generic tools don’t address this reality.

 Alternative Payments is designed specifically for this environment.
 It integrates directly into the MSP tech stack, reduces manual work, and helps standardize recurring billing processes without disrupting existing workflows.